 Mr. Allen's experience also includes an externship during law school with the University of Washington Center for Commercialization (now CoMotion) and an internship prior to law school with the in-house patent department in the Portland, Oregon headquarters of an international manufacturer of heavy machinery.

-Mr. Allen was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.
+Mr. Allen was recognized in 2021 and 2022 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.

 Mr. Allen is fluent in Spanish.